fnx-io/preconditions/README.md

       int someResult = await doSomethingExpensiveUsingThirdPartyPlugin();
       if (someResult > 0) {
         // that's not good
-        return PreconditionStatus.unsatisfied(someResult);
+        return PreconditionStatus.failed(someResult);
       }
       // we are good to go!
       return PreconditionStatus.satisfied();
     }

 Some of these tests must be repeated periodically, some are quite expensive and their results should be cached, some might throw an exception ... but you don't need to worry about that, you will take care of that later.
 Keep your tests simple.

 ## Precondition Status

-Your test function should return either `satisfied` or `unsatisfied` result.
+Your test function should return either `satisfied` or `failed` result.
 There are other possible results, but those are used by the library and you should not return them as valid result of your test: